Museums to discover with the family in Paris

 Paris museums host a variety of workshops aimed at awakening and stimulating children’s artistic inclinations.
 These include concerts, model-making tutorials and beginner’s art lessons.
 These activities for small children and pre-teens accompanied by an adult are guaranteed to keep the kids happily occupied.

 For music fans, the Philharmonie de Paris offers music appreciation and music making workshops for children from 3 months to 12 years old, as well as a special family discount on tickets to weekend concerts.
+The Philharmonie des enfants is a place dedicated to children aged 4 to 10.
+On the programme: 1,000m² and 5 thematic worlds where children can learn while having fun.

 In the visual arts field, the Maison européenne de la Photographie in Paris and the Musée français de la Photographie in the nearby town of Bièvres organize children’s photography workshops.